To the Members

 Your Company has not accepted or renewed any deposit from public during the year underreview.

 M/s.
 N.S.V.
 KRISHNA RAO & Co.
 Cost Auditors were appointed as cost auditor to auditthe cost records of the Company for the F.Y 2018-19 and re-appointed for the F.Y 2019-20.

 Particulars of Employees:

 Details in respect of remuneration paid to employees as required under Section 197 (12)of the Companies Act 2013 read with Rule 5(2) & (3) of the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 as amended forms part of thisreport.
 In terms of Section 136 of the Companies Act 2013 the same is open for inspectionat the Registered Office of the Company.
 Copies of this statement may be obtained by themembers by writing to the Company Secretary at the Registered Office of the Company.

-The Company confirms that it has paid the Annual Listing Fees for the year 2018-2019 toNSE and BSE where the Companys Shares are listed.
+The Company confirms that it has paid the Annual Listing Fees for the year 2019-2020 toNSE and BSE where the Company's Shares are listed.

 As per Regulation 34(2) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 a Business Responsibility Report covering the principle wiseperformance of the Company on the nine principles as per National Voluntary Guidelines(NVGs) forms a part of the Annual report of the Company annexed as

 Yours Directors recognize and appreciate the efforts and hard work of all the employeesof the Company and their continued contribution to its progress.